Newquay Parish Church of St Michael the Archangel: Fittings

 The Church was further modified over the years, with stained glass (some designed by Ninian Comper), by the rood screen, also designed by Comper, which was installed in sections, and by the fine organ by Nicholson of Worcester, which was dedicated in 1961, replacing an old organ of mixed origin.
 This was the gift of the late Revd W.P.Mitchell, as was the tower.
 Comper's original plans had included a tower at the east end of the church, which was never built for lack of funds at the time.

+Organ

+The organ installed in 1911 was second hand from St Ia's Church, St Ives and included pipework from another organ.